Ohmecarfentanil

-Ohmecarfentanil (RTI-4614-38), also known as Ohlofentanil, is a mu opioid receptor agonist from the class of fentanyl analogues which was found to be 30,000 times more potent than morphine in the rhesus monkey single dose suppression test.
-This makes ohmecarfentanil, along with some closely related analogues, among the most potent opioid agonists known at this time, even surpassing lofentanil and ohmefentanyl.
+Ohmecarfentanil (RTI-4614-38), also known as Ohlofentanil, is a mu-opioid receptor agonist from the class of fentanyl analogues which was found to be 30,000 times more potent than morphine in a rhesus monkey single dose suppression test.
+This makes ohmecarfentanil, along with some closely related analogues, among the most potent opioid agonists known, even surpassing lofentanil and ohmefentanyl.